 The eight house groups at Iona each honour an Oblate Missionary.
 Where possible, sons of Old Boys of the college are allocated to the same house as their father.
 Siblings are also placed in the same house, as a general rule.
-There are six tutor groups within each house and students remain in their tutor group throughout their schooling.
+There are six homeroom groups within each house and students remain in their homeroom group throughout their schooling.

 The Head of House is responsible for the monitoring of each student’s academic, spiritual, emotional, physical and social wellbeing and through the assistance of teacher and student mentors, invaluable partnerships and close communication are fostered.